Terraform Security Best Practices for Confluent Cloud

 Use a strong password-based key derivation function (PBKDF2) to generate encryption keys with:

-High iteration count, for example, at least 100,000 iterations, or higher in line with current security guidance
+High iteration count: at least 100,000 iterations, or higher to align with current security guidance.

 Store encryption keys securely